KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/thesis_report.md

 - Describe your findings

 #### Discussion
 - Discuss the reliability, validity and generalizability of your findings.
+If you found a vulnerability, how serious is it?
+If the system withstood the attack, how important is that?
+Why?
 How much can the reader trust your results?
 To what extent were you able to answer your research question?

 ### Penetration testing task #2
 ...